12 Things You Need to Know About Your Nest Thermostat

 • Locate the Settings icon.

-• Press Network.
+• Select Network.

 3. Does a Nest Thermostat Have a Battery and How Long Will the Battery Last?

-4. How to Turn Off a Nest Thermostat
+4. Shutting Off a Nest Thermostat

-To select Off mode on the thermostat:
+To choose Off mode on the thermostat:

 • Press and hold the touch bar until it displays “Turn Off” and then slide the bar to highlight Turn Off, and then touch the bar to select.

-• Or, from the main menu, go to Mode and select Off.
+• You can also go to Mode from the main menu and select Off.

 Off mode can even be accessed from your Google Home app: